Thanet Canal: History

 As built, the tramway terminus was a lot higher than the canal, and long chutes were used to load the limestone into boats.
 Because this caused damage to the boats and the noise disturbed the occupants of the castle, a steeper tramway was constructed, which resulted in shorter chutes, less noise and less damage.
 One of the shorter metal chutes is still visible on the canal bank, below the castle walls.

-Since 2016 the branch has been closed beyond Mill Bridge after a fall of rock from Skipton Castle.
+Since January 2016 the branch has been closed beyond Mill Bridge after a rock fall from the cliff face beneath Skipton Castle.